MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/tcpip-addressing-and-subnetting.md

 Incorrect IP Address: If you put computers with IP addresses that should be on separate subnets on a local network with each other, they won't be able to communicate.
 They'll try to send packets to each other through a router that can't forward them correctly.
 A symptom of this problem is a computer that can talk to hosts on remote networks, but can't communicate with some or all computers on their local network.
 To correct this problem, make sure all computers on the same physical network have IP addresses on the same IP subnet.
 If you run out of IP addresses on a single network segment, there are solutions that go beyond the scope of this article.

 Incorrect Default Gateway: A computer configured with an incorrect default gateway can communicate with hosts on its own network segment.
 But it will fail to communicate with hosts on some or all remote networks.
-A host can communicate with some remote networks but not others if the following conditions occur:
+A host can communicate with some remote networks but not others if the following conditions are true:

 - A single physical network has more than one router.
 - The wrong router is configured as a default gateway.